 Warehouse management and logistics operations as one to enable last-mile delivery.
 The inventory in warehouses is scheduled and placed according to the logistics requirement.
 For example, goods that are ordered frequently or need to be transported are placed at the front of warehouses for easy commuting.
 Whereas products that are low in demand are placed at the back of warehouses relatively, and perishable products are rotated frequently, so those old items are shipped out first.

-Forecasting the demand for a product is one of the roles of logistics that modern businesses utilize.
+The Demand Forecasting for a product is one of the roles of logistics that modern businesses utilize.
 Logistics help ensure that the supply chain can control uncontrollable conditions.
 It also ensures that businesses can manage the high demand for certain items and can make informed decisions by predicting customers’ behaviors.

 Managing returns is equally important as order fulfilment for eCommerce businesses to cut unnecessary waste.
 Like logistics plays a role in delivering goods to customers, it also plays a crucial role in getting them back from the customers if they request.